wjenson312/Simple-Ban-Discord-Bot/README.md

 # Simple-Ban-Discord-Bot

-A simple discord bot that you can use to band your friends through a unique role, or a custom command.
+A simple discord bot that you can use to ban your friends through a unique role, or a custom command.